AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) becomes necessary across a vast array of industries including health, manufacturing, agriculture, and banking \cite{AR1}.
-AI technologies have the potential to substantially transform society and offer various societal benefits, which are expected to happen from high-level productivity and efficiency.
-In line with this, the ethical guidelines presented by the European commission expert group on AI highlights that (AI HLEG) \cite{AR2}:
+AI technologies have the potential to substantially transform society and offer various technical and societal benefits, which are expected to happen from high-level productivity and efficiency.
+In line with this, the ethical guidelines presented by the independent high-level expert group on artificial intelligence (AI HLEG) highlights that \cite{AR2}:

 \faLightbulb{ “\textit{AI is not an end in itself, but rather a promising means to increase human flourishing, thereby enhancing individual and societal well-being and the common good, as well as bringing progress and innovation.}”}